Reuben Pull-Apart Bread

 - 1/2 cup shredded Gruyere cheese

-- Combine the corned beef, sauerkraut, dressing, cheeses and caraway seed together in a bowl.
+- Combine the corned beef, sauerkraut, caraway seeds, dressing and cheeses together in a bowl.
 Mix well.

-- Place the loaf on the foil and spoon the corned beef/cheese mixture into the cut areas of the bread.
+- Place the loaf on the foil then spoon the corned beef and cheese mixture into the cut areas of the bread.
 Be sure to open up the bread so the mixture gets down inside.
 Wrap the foil around the bread and place on a baking sheet.

-- Bake 30 minutes, pull back the foil and bake an additional 5-10 minutes or until the bread is a golden brown and the cheese has melted.
+- Bake for 30 minutes, then pull back the foil and bake an additional 5-10 minutes or until the bread is a golden brown and the cheese has melted.

 - Serve by pulling out the individual bread pieces using your fingers or a fork.